mwouts/jupytext/docs/index.md

 Once you are done editing the `.py` notebook, you will just have to _reload_ the notebook in Jupyter to get the latest edits there.

 Note: It is simpler to close the `.ipynb` notebook in Jupyter when you edit the paired `.py` file.
-There is no obligation to do so, however if you don't, you should be prepared to read carefully the pop-up messages.
-If Jupyter tries to save the notebook while the paired `.py` file has also been edited on disk since the last reload, a conflict will be detected and you will be asked to decide which version of the notebook (in memory, or on disk) is the appropriate one.
+There is no obligation to do so; however, if you don't, you should be prepared to read carefully the pop-up messages.
+If Jupyter tries to save the notebook while the paired `.py` file has also been edited on disk since the last reload, a conflict will be detected, and you will be asked to decide which version of the notebook (in memory or on disk) is the appropriate one.

-## More ressources
+## More resources

 Read more about Jupytext in the [documentation](https://jupytext.readthedocs.io).